Kurdistan Freedom Party: Equipment

-The PAK members wear uniforms similar to the fighters under command of Peshmerga ministry, but install their own patches too.
-They use a variety of weapons, including Russian-made equipment.
-AK-47 is a regular weapon of PAK fighters.
+PAK members wear uniforms similar to the fighters under the command of the KRG Peshmerga ministry.
+They differentiate themselves visually from other Kurdish factions by wearing orange scarves and installing their own patches.
+The fighters use a variety of weapons, including Russian-made equipment.
+The AK-47, IED's and RPG's are regularly used by PAK fighters.
 Journalist Fazel Hawramy wrote in 2017 that PAK uses weapons supplied by Combined Joint Task Force – Operation Inherent Resolve.
-The organization has denied being armed by the Americans.